erbridge/github-branch-renamer/README.md

   gbr [flags]

 FLAGS
-  -o, --org string          The organization to collect repositories in -u, --user string         The username to collect repositories in -b, --new-branch string   The new name for the master branch (defaults to
+  -u, --user string         The username to collect repositories in -o, --org string          The organization to collect repositories in -t, --team string         The team within the organization (optional) -b, --new-branch string   The new name for the master branch (defaults to
                               'main')
   -d, --delete              Delete the master branch from GitHub